laxman-22/Amazon-Bedrock-Intro/README.md

 # Amazon Bedrock Intro

 This repository contains the code that allows a user to interact with a model (Claude 3.5 Haiku) using Amazon Bedrock, Redis (for memory), and FastAPI (for the endpoint).
+The link to the video can be found [here](https://youtu.be/HDVv5YLQdq8)

 ## Code Structure